Railway Technical Centre: Department of Mechanical & Electrical Engineering

 In addition to the research employees, the RTC became the headquarters of the DM&EE.
 This brought together engineers from the regional departments, together with its Drawing Offices, the Testing & Performance Section and the Engineering Development Unit workshop (EDU) from Darlington, the Workshops Division (which later became British Rail Engineering Limited) and it was also home to the Board's Central Purchasing Department.
 Strange to relate but the layout of equipment within the new workshop was as near as possible the same as the original.
 Following this came the Plastics Development Unit from Eastleigh, which, among other innovations, was responsible for the design of the High Speed Train's streamlined cabs as well as the prototype Mark 3 coach doors.

 Test tracks

-When research and testing required stretches of real railway line, the Research Division used the Old Dalby Test Track, and at Mickleover in Derby and The High Marnham Test Track, the former LD&ECR from Shirebrook to Tuxford where one of Network Rail's RIDC is located.
+When research and testing required stretches of real railway line, the Research Division used the Old Dalby Test Track, and at Mickleover in Derby.